perladvent/perldotcom/content/article/quoting-the-shell.md

 shellwords.pl
 vicunas.txt                    	Orange
 ```

+We tend to write the easiest thing first even though we know it will have problems later.
+Some people call this [technical debt](https://www.martinfowler.com/bliki/TechnicalDebt.html); I call it being lazy.
+And, we all do it.

 Consider what those failing commands look like.
 The "weird" filenames don't look like a single argument to the command.
 One of them is even suspicious.
 And, I think I have many more parens in filenames that anyone ever envisioned: